-- 8. The CESR consultation paper does not specifically refer to AII.
+- The CESR consultation paper does not specifically refer to All.
 We believe that the industry partnership with regulators to reach the AII method was vital in order to obtain a satisfactory solution supported by the industry for the purpose of transaction reporting.
-Substantial discussions have already occurred regarding exchange-traded derivatives in this context.
-The initial regulatory approach to the requirements was not considered appropriate by the industry, which highlighted the potential costs and complexities of the suggested approach to CESR and the regulators. - 9.
-The OTC derivatives market is even more complex than the exchange-traded derivatives one.
-This market relies on bespoke instruments that may be created for one trade only.
+The initial regulatory approach to the requirements was not considered appropriate by the industry and highlighted the potential costs and complexities of the suggested approach to CESR and the regulators. - The OTC derivatives market is even more complex than the exchange-traded derivatives one.
+This market relies on bespoke instruments that may be created for a single transaction in the instruments lifetime.
 The additional cost and the time spent on sourcing an identification code for example for such instruments would be disproportionate in comparison of the expected benefits.
-OTC derivatives are complex instruments which are often difficult to input into what is effectively currently a cash message system.
-Interestingly the UK transaction reporting regime provides a descriptive field for free text describing the instrument being traded (e.g. xxx).
-Such considerations need careful attention to avoid heavy additional costs on the industry. - 10.
+OTC derivatives are complex instruments which are often difficult to input into what is felt to be a system best suited for cash message reporting.
+Interestingly the UK transaction reporting regime provides a descriptive field for free text describing the instrument being traded.
+Such considerations need careful attention to avoid heavy additional costs on the industry.
+The industry would therefore given the degree of activity being reported to the UK FSA encourage CESR to consider the UK regulators schemers in the event of considering rolling out a pan European requirement for the reporting of such activity.
+The FSA has been pro active in an open dialogue to identify appropriate reporting of such instruments.
+The industry would also urge that CESR adopts similar practical approaches at to the types of OTC derivatives reported as the UK regulator has acknowledged no benefit in the industry reporting multiple security/ index derivatives which provide no benefit from a market abuse detection perspective. - 10.
 Given the bespoke nature of OTC derivatives, the members we represent therefore favour a method whereby a comprehensive cost benefit analysis would be conducted on the impact of reporting OTC derivatives.
 It is perceived by the industry that using ISINs or CFIs is an inappropriate approach to address this issue and would create significant cost which is perceived disproportionate to the benefit of reporting.
 This was highlighted by the industry with the potential costs for reporting exchange traded instruments, as communicated to CESR by FESE and the industry.
 This analysis would serve as a basis for further work between the industry and regulators on finding an appropriate solution at a reasonable cost for the industry.